PaulSohier/ria-messaging-map/README.md

 The dashboard is connected to a Google Sheet as its live data source.
 All message templates are stored in the sheet across two tabs — **B&M** and **Digital** — following the same column structure as the Ria transactional message library, with two additional columns: **Intent** and **Live**.

-Only rows marked **Live = Yes** are ever pulled into the dashboard — that filter now happens server-side, via a Google Sheets query, so non-live rows are never even downloaded, not just hidden after the fact.
+Only rows marked **Live = Yes** are ever pulled into the dashboard — that filter happens server-side, via a Google Sheets query, so non-live rows are never even downloaded, not just hidden after the fact.
 This applies to Message Flow Map, Messages Library, and (via title cross-match) Customer Journeys.

 When a new message is added to the library, copy the row into the relevant sheet tab, fill in the Intent column, mark Live as needed, and the dashboard will reflect the update on next refresh.
 No file replacement needed.